 Why Six Meals a Day?

 Eating six meals a day may improve appetite control and blood sugar levels.
 According to a small study presented at the September 2017 annual meeting of the European Association for the Study of Diabetes, a six-meal diet has been shown effective at controlling blood sugar in people with obesity who had prediabetes or type II diabetes.

-In the study, half of the 47 participants with obesity who were suffering from diabetes or prediabetes followed a special diet for six months that had them eat six smaller meals per day for three months and transitioned to three standard-sized meals a day for another three months.
+In the study, half of the 47 participants with obesity who had diabetes or prediabetes followed a special diet for six months that had them eat six smaller meals per day for three months and transitioned to three standard-sized meals a day for another three months.
 The other half of the participants started with the three standard-sized meals for three months and switched to six small meals per day for the last three months.

 The six-meal diet group had significantly better blood sugar control compared to those eating three meals per day.
 Therefore, frequent, small meals consisting of roughly the same number of calories consumed at regular intervals may help you be more successful at dieting.
 More research is needed to confirm these findings, though.